 The Visionary’s Manifesto in association with Heart of Cool Presents The Minnesota Orchestra Associate Conductor Roderick Cox

-HoC: How do those historic accomplishments by the aforementioned African American conductors resonate within your spirit as you forge a path ahead in respect to your own vision?
+HoC: How do those historic accomplishments by the aforementioned African American conductors resonate with you as you strive for self-realization?

-RC: It does give me perspective and it’s also a bit disappointing that we haven’t come very far when you think of the vast history of this artform and I think you’ll find even today that there are very few African American conductors who have the opportunity to conduct an orchestra.
-There is a lot of work to be done and the challenge, pressure and honor that I have is the realization that the work to be done is the representation of those that came before me and who have paved the way.
+RC: It does give me perspective and it’s also a bit disappointing that we haven’t come very far when you think of the vast history of this art form.
+I think you’ll find even today that there are very few African American conductors who have the opportunity to conduct an orchestra.
+There is a lot of work to be done but the challenge, pressure and honor that I have is to continue the work of those that came before me and who have paved the way.

 HoC: Can you tell us about your early childhood and what life was like for you growing up and your environmental influences?

-RC: Well I think for me I started to love music very early on as I played the keyboard and during my freshman year in high school I played a percussion instrument in band.
-I read music by ear as I was around music growing up listening to gospel music at my church sitting in on the choir rehearsals along with my mother, going to concerts and touring with the church choir.
+RC: Well I think for me, I started to love music very early on as I played the keyboard and during my freshman year in high school I played percussion in a band.
+I read music by ear as I was around music growing up, listening to gospel music at my church, sitting in on the choir rehearsals along with my mother, going to concerts and touring with the church choir.
 I was exposed to the power of music in the non-classical forms and as my interest began to evolve the classical standards started to make an impression upon me.
-I did not know that there was a career path in that field and the furthest I could imagine at that point was being a band director but my world began to open up even more when I learned that I could perhaps be a college professor and dare to imagine going even higher and become an orchestral conductor and those dreams were realized when I landed my first job as an orchestral conductor at the Alabama symphony.
+I did not know that there was a career path in that field and the furthest point I could imagine was being a band director but my world began to open up even more when I learned that I could perhaps be a college professor.
+Then I dared to aim even higher as an orchestral conductor and those dreams were realized when I landed my first job at the Alabama symphony.

 HoC: Can you describe what it feels like when you are standing on a stage directing an amazing group of exceptional and gifted musicians?

-RD: Well there’s no singular feeling and it’s a tough questions to answer as there are a variety of feelings that can’t be named in mere words there are things that need your absolute focus and there is an intensity that comes with practice as if you are telepathically sending out signals to the ensemble but I will say with a major orchestra the communication that is happening on the stage is like one of the busiest and most well paved highways that occurs between you and the players and when it all lines up I think there is no other feeling in the world that describes the immense joy that comes from it but there’s also that huge responsibility being at the head of it all as a conductor managing these powerful forces in front of you.
+RD: Well there’s no singular feeling and it’s a tough questions to answer, as there are a variety of feelings that are beyond words.
+There are things that need your absolute focus and there is an intensity that comes with practice as if you are telepathically sending out signals to the ensemble but I will say with a major orchestra the communication that is happening on the stage is like one of the busiest and most well paved highways connecting you and the players and when it all lines up I think there is no other feeling in the world that describes the immense joy that comes from it but there’s also that huge responsibility being at the head of it all as a conductor managing these powerful forces in front of you.

 HoC: What were some of the most challenging times along your journey to becoming an established conductor?

 RC: I think the challenge is very much relative to your career and the path you are on, the challenges will always be there but they are constantly changing.
-The challenge when I first left graduate school and staying with my parents was the question of will I get work, will someone pay me a salary to get a single down beat, will I become that local high school band director.
+The challenge I confronted while with my parents right after graduate school were the questions of will I get work, will someone pay me a salary to get a single down beat, will I become that local high school band director?
 I was looking at public school teaching jobs online and possibly going back to school again to get more education.
-Another challenge was being givens the first job and trying to navigate all the different elements such as the personality dynamics and collaboration efforts, do I have what it takes to be successful at this juncture?
-Losing an audition here and there and wondering what else there is to work on to further my chances of staying at the top of my game.
-The current position with the Minnesota Orchestra and the realization that I have the upcoming considerations for a contract renewal.
-How do I build on the momentum if the deal does not go through and I now have to consider navigate within the industry without a current title?
+Another challenge was being given the first job and trying to navigate all the different elements such as the personality dynamics and collaboration efforts.
+And of course dealing with discouragement: do I have what it takes to be successful at this juncture, losing an audition here and there and wondering what else there is to work on to further my chances of staying at the top of my game etc. How do I build on the momentum if the deal does not go through and I now have to consider navigating within the industry without a current title?
 Where will I live, east or west coast?
 The challenges are constantly evolving and therefore it’s hard to put one above the other.

-HoC: Does spirituality or a belief if a higher power play a role in how you navigate your life?
+HoC: Does spirituality or a belief in a higher power play a role in how you navigate your life?

-RC: I think it did for a long time as I stated before how I grew up in the church and then I went to a Christian private school.
-I believe in a higher power but it’s not something that permeates my daily life and yet I have a good moral compass that allows for a peace within my spirit.
-There are times when I pray to God for understanding and clarity as things occur in my journey that seem to come at the most opportune times within my career where I’m thinking like wow God does work in mysterious ways with the realization of how it all falls into place, I do at times look to that higher power but I’m not in a church every weekend.
+RC: I think it did for a long time, as I stated before how I grew up in the church and then I went to a Christian private school.
+I believe in a higher power but it’s not something that permeates my daily life.
+I have a good moral compass that allows for a peace within my spirit.
+There are times when I pray to God for understanding and clarity.
+At times things occur in my journey that seem to come at the most opportune moments within my career where I’m thinking like wow, God does work in mysterious ways.
+I do at times look to that higher power but I’m not in a church every weekend.

 HoC: What other dreams and aspirations do you have beyond what some would already call the heights of a career as a conductor?

-RC: I really try to focus on my work as a conductor for the most part there are flashes of what I might glimpse down the road but in this profession, I find that it’s easier to stay a few steps ahead because the currents change quickly and dramatically.
+RC: I really try to focus on my work as a conductor for the most part.
+There are flashes of what I might glimpse down the road but in this profession, I find that it’s easier to stay a few steps ahead because the currents change quickly and dramatically.
 The opportunity presented itself for me to conduct an opera and I never imagined myself conducting opera and I remember saying this to my manager and yet I’m being directed towards that path.
-I try not to get ahead of myself because I want to allow things to happen naturally and being available by not making plans that might limit my perspective.
+I try not to get ahead of myself because I want to allow things to happen naturally and not make plans that might limit my perspective.